lyteword/chspurgeon-tod/volume-4/psalm-81.md

 **Verse 7.**

-1\.Answered prayers,—bonds of gratitude.
+1\.
+Answered prayers,—bonds of gratitude.

-2\.Former testing times,—warning memories.
+2\.
+Former testing times,—warning memories.

-3\.The present a time for new answers as it is also for fresh tests.
+3\.
+The present a time for new answers as it is also for fresh tests.

 **Verse 7.** *Waters of Meribah.* The various test points of the believer's life.

 **Verses 8-10.**

-1\.A compassionate Father, calling to his child: *O my people, and I will testify unto thee: O Israel, if thou wilt hearken unto me.*
+1\.
+A compassionate Father, calling to his child: *O my people, and I will testify unto thee: O Israel, if thou wilt hearken unto me.*

-2\.A jealous sovereign, laying down his law: *There shall no strange god be in thee.*
+2\.
+A jealous sovereign, laying down his law: *There shall no strange god be in thee.*

-3\.An all sufficient Friend, challenging confidence: *I am the Lord thy God: open thy mouth wide, and I will fill it.
+3\.
+An all sufficient Friend, challenging confidence: *I am the Lord thy God: open thy mouth wide, and I will fill it.
 Richard Cecil.* 1748-1810.

 **Verses 8, 11, 13.** The command, the disobedience, the regret.

 **Verses 11, 12.**

-1\.The sin of Israel.
+1\.
+The sin of Israel.
 They would not hearken.
 The mouth is opened in attentive hearing: *open thy mouth wide; but* my people, etc. Their sin was greatly aggravated

-1\.By what God had done for them.
+1\.
+By what God had done for them.

-2\.By the gods they had preferred to him.
+2\.
+By the gods they had preferred to him.

-2\.The punishment.
+2\.
+The punishment.

-1\.Its greatness: *I gave them up,* etc.
+1\.
+Its greatness: *I gave them up,* etc.

-2\.Its justice: *They would none of me.
+2\.
+Its justice: *They would none of me.
 G. R.*

 **Verses 8, 11, 13.** The command, the disobedience, the regret.

 **Verse 13.** The excellent estate of an obedient believer.

-1\.Enemies subdued.
+1\.
+Enemies subdued.

-2\.Enjoyments perpetuated.
+2\.
+Enjoyments perpetuated.

-3\.Abundance possessed.
+3\.
+Abundance possessed.

 **Verses 13-14.** The sin and loss of the backslider.